nologic/blog/_posts/2018-04-01-screencapure.md

 __text:100002883  lea     ecx, [rax-42h]
 ```

-To be user friendly, the utility uses a shutter sound to indicate that a the screen has been captured.
+To be user friendly, the utility uses a shutter sound to indicate that the screen has been captured.
 So, I turned up my speakers and started debugging!
 The sound would serve as guiding light to help narrow down the useful code.

 ```asm
 __text:100002E67  jz      loc_100003130